-Michael Fassbender, James Franco and Carmen Ejogo’s Ridley Scott directed new movie Alien – Covenant has an an excellently terrifying new trailer…
+Michael Fassbender, James Franco and Carmen Ejogo’s Ridley Scott directed new movie Alien – Covenant has an an excellently scary new trailer…

-I remember being absolutely terrified after watching the original Alien 1979 movie.
+I remember being absolutely terrified after watching the original Alien (1979) movie.
 Maybe, just maybe I’ll be brave for this.
 Either that or this trailer is as far as my ‘peaceful sleep loving’ behind is going to get.
-2017 still could be a year in which I surprise myself…
+Who knows, 2017 still could be a year in which I surprise myself…

 Alien – Covenant is the second chapter in a prequel trilogy that began with PROMETHEUS, and is linked to the original Alien movie.